 Wi'qi km stqckliqs tm hmvi Ymu gkmw tbi quhis ckd sm dm E C nuhh rmjjetjikt's wbct E'j tbekgekl mn Ymu wmuhdk't lit tbes nqmj cky mtbiq luy E fust wckkc tihh ymu bmw E'j niihekl Lmttc jcgi ymu ukdiqstckd Kiviq lmkkc levi ymu uo Kiviq lmkkc hit ymu dmwk Kiviq lmkkc quk cqmukd ckd disiqt ymu Kiviq lmkkc jcgi ymu rqy Kiviq lmkkc scy lmmdayi Kiviq lmkkc tihh c hei ckd buqt ymu

-The encryption key is a nice color around here.
+The encryption key for this one ia a nice color around Stanford.
 Just for fun, you can try decrypting with guesses to figure it out.

 This is just FYI, not part of the homework - how to capture the output of a program run in the terminal?